New Solihull Moors striker Adam Rooney is ready to roll against Town

 National League promotion-chasers Solihull Moors have snapped up striker Adam Rooney from Salford City for an undisclosed fee.

-The former Birmingham City and Aberdeen forward could go straight into the Moors side due to host Harrogate Town on Friday night after signing a two year deal for Moors manager Jimmy Shan.
+The former Birmingham City and Aberdeen forward could have gone straight into the Moors side due to host Harrogate Town on Friday night after signing a two year deal before it was postponed over fears around the coronavirus.

 The 31-year-old Irishman had scored six goals in 21 appearances for the League Two side this season before being unveiled at Damson Park on Friday morning, pictured.